-- (K) A person suspended during a split round may not serve the suspension in that same round in another Grade, including representative football. - (L) A person who was suspended in a Junior Competition and is graduating to a Senior Competition must serve the suspension in the Senior Competition. - (M) A person transferring from one Competition to another Competition will carry over any suspension to the new Competition, and the suspension shall apply to the Grade in the new Competition that: - (i) is most closely aligned to the Grade in which the person was suspended; and - (ii) for which the person is eligible to participate in.
+- (M) A person transferring from one Competition to another Competition will carry over any suspension to the new Competition, and the suspension shall apply to the Grade in the new Competition that: - (i) is most closely aligned to the Grade in which the person was suspended; and - (ii) for which the person is eligible to participate in.

-Example: A player, who is 14 turning 15 in the season, and was suspended in an under 15's match, moves to a new competition that has under 14s and under 16s, will serve the remaining period of suspension in the under 16s in the new competition (as they are not eligible to play under 14s).
+Example: A player, who is 14 turning 15 in the season, and was suspended in an under 15's Match, moves to a new competition that has under 14s and under 16s, will serve the remaining period of suspension in the under 16s in the new competition (as they are not eligible to play under 14s).